WICG/local-peer-to-peer/EXPLAINER.md

 ![User flow](./images/userflow.svg)

+Figure 4: User flow to discover and share files

 ## Security and Privacy

 The Local Peer-to-Peer API has been designed specifically with security and privacy in mind.
 Please refer to the [Security and Privacy Self-Review](./security-privacy-questionnaire.md) for more details.